A5H73Y/Parkour/docs/tutorials/parkour-config.md

 # Everything else
 Other:
+  # Should the Plugin use AutoTabCompletion - this is highly recommended
+  UseAutoTabCompletion: true
   # Should the Plugin check for updates on start up
   CheckForUpdates: true
   # Should certain events (delete / reset) be logged to a file